7 Dog Heartworm Symptoms You Shouldn’t Ignore

 Over time, the right side of the heart has to pump harder and harder to push blood through the narrowed, heartworm-damaged pulmonary arteries.
 Eventually, this can lead to heart failure and often labored or rapid breathing.
 Labored breathing should always be treated as an emergency and you should not delay seeking veterinary care, should this occur.

 The right-sided heart failure seen in late-stage heartworm disease can also lead to a buildup of fluid in a dog’s belly.
-This condition, known as ascites, happens when blood pools in the lungs because the heart isn’t pumping properly, and fluid leaches from the pooled blood into the abdomen.
+This condition, known as ascites, occurs when fluid accumulates in the abdominal cavity because the heart isn’t pumping properly.
 This causes a dog’s belly to appear more rounded or swollen.

 Sudden collapse or fainting episodes, called syncope, can be seen in dogs with advanced heartworm disease.
 This can be a result of heart failure or caval syndrome.